RI, USA

 Newport, Rhode Island: Crossroads of Revolution

 The Americans, unable to dislodge the British by conventional means, turned to unconventional warfare.
+Prescott had earned a reputation for harsh treatment: he verbally abused patriot prisoners, struck civilians who did not doff their hats to him, sent people to filthy jails, and allowed the destruction of unoccupied houses in Newport.
 On the night of July 10, 1777, Lieutenant Colonel William Barton led a small raiding party of approximately forty men across Narragansett Bay in whaleboats, slipped past British naval patrols, and descended on a farmhouse near Portsmouth where General Prescott was quartered.
+Barton had received intelligence from a slave who had escaped from Aquidneck Island that Prescott slept at the Overing House each night.
 In a feat of astonishing audacity, Barton's men surprised and captured the British commander in his nightclothes, spiriting him back across the bay before the garrison could respond.
-The capture of Prescott was a propaganda triumph for the Continental cause and had practical consequences: Prescott was eventually exchanged for the American General Charles Lee, who had been captured by the British the previous year.
-Barton became a celebrated hero, and the raid demonstrated that even a well-garrisoned enemy stronghold was vulnerable to daring, well-planned American initiative.
+The capture of Prescott was a propaganda triumph.
+George Washington wrote that the conduct of Barton and his raiding party "cannot be too highly applauded" and called it "among the finest partisan exploits that has taken place in the course of the war on either side."
+Finally, in April 1778, after many months of negotiation, Prescott was exchanged for American Major General Charles Lee , who had been captured by British dragoons in New Jersey in December 1776.
+Prescott would eventually return to active service, playing a subordinate role at Newport under General Robert Pigot , who had replaced him as garrison commander.